“Very nicely done, Davi”

 Grant was seen as an international hero, globally respected as a supreme statesman, military genius and dedicated humanitarian.
 Think about those numbers.
 Millions of people in 1897 means basically the entire population of NYC went to his dedication ceremony.

-For a sobering comparison, barely 100 people attended Lee’s funeral 30 years earlier.
+For a sobering comparison, allegedly barely over 1,000 people attended Lee’s funeral 30 years earlier (his own soldiers didn’t even show up).
 He died a traitor having never been pardoned for treason and never restoring his citizenship.
-Despite Civil War still being fresh in mind, so few honored Lee that local college students served as his pall bearers
+Despite Civil War still being fresh in mind, so few honored Lee that his young students had to step in as his pall bearers

-If you’re wondering how it was possible for a map of the U.S. to show a school in California named after a pro-slavery General Lee…the school ended up wondering the same thing.
+If you’re wondering how it was possible for a map of the U.S. to show a school in California named in the 20th century after a pro-slavery General Lee despite Lee himself in 1869 saying don’t do that… the school ended up wondering the same thing.

 In the wake of the deadly Charleston, South Carolina church shooting of black congregation members last year, the Long Beach Unified School District (LBUSD) Board of Education created a committee tasked with recommending school names to replace that of Robert E. Lee Elementary School—named after Confederate war hero [sic] Robert E. Lee.
 The shooter’s proud display of the Confederate flag online only served to fuel a public outcry in the city.